Behdad-kanaani/YOLOv8-Dataset-Designer/README.md

 )
 ```

-This allows you to fine-tune:
+With this, you can fine-tune the following parameters:

 * Dataset size
 * Train/Validation split ratio